bamr87/it-journey/home.md

 ---
-Title: Hello World
+title: Hello World
-Author: bamr87
+author: bamr87
-Description: This is an overall outline where you can start.
+description: This is an overall outline of this site, and a place to start or come back to when lost.
-permalink: /home/
+purpose: To provide a platform for people to share their knowledge and tools
 layout: home
-purpose: To provide a platform for people to share their knowledge and tools
-Keywords: Home, Zer0
+keywords: Home, Zer0, IT-Journey, programming, development
-Post: null
+post: null
-lastmod: 2022-07-25T00:10:47.252Z
-toc: true
 sidebar:
   nav: main
+permalink: /home/
+lastmod: 2022-07-25T00:10:47.252Z
 ---

 This is where we begin our journey.
 The place where we return after getting lost or wandering off.